Setting Up and Testing Sophos Firewall Application Control

 - Check application, category, and action in the filter.

-- Check if the application is recognized differently by TLS Inspection.
+- Check if the application is recognised differently by TLS Inspection.

 - Set exception as narrowly as possible: application, source network, user group, or target.